esl/MongooseIM/doc/user-guide/Jingle-SIP-setup.md

 This is because by default MongooseIM is configured with a freshly generated, self-signed certificate.
 We can click `Continue anyway` button in order to proceed.

-### Adding user to Otalk
+## Adding user to Otalk

-Please follow the instructiond on [https://github.com/otalk/otalk-im-client#installing](https://github.com/otalk/otalk-im-client#installing) in order to compile and run the app.
+Please follow the instructions on [https://github.com/otalk/otalk-im-client#installing](https://github.com/otalk/otalk-im-client#installing) in order to compile and run the app.
 If all goes well, you should see the following message printed in the console:

     demo.stanza.io running at: http://localhost:8000

 This means that the app is hosted on `http://localhost:8000`.

-> At this point I also recommend opening [https://localhost:5285/ws-xmpp](wss://localhost:5285/ws-xmpp) in the same browser.
+> At this point I also recommend opening [wss://localhost:5285/ws-xmpp](wss://localhost:5285/ws-xmpp) in the same browser.
 > This endpoint works correctly only for WebSocket connections but most probably you will be prompted about the certificate.
 > This is again due to the self-signed certificate.
 > We need to add an exception for this certificate in order to successfully connect from Otalk.